prefect.orion.schemas.schedules

 A schedule formed by adding `interval` increments to an `anchor_date`.
 If no

-`anchor_date` is supplied, January 1, 2020 at midnight UTC is used.
+`anchor_date` is supplied, the current UTC time is used.
+If a

 NOTE: If the `IntervalSchedule` `anchor_date` or `timezone` is provided in a